'Winter's Tale' movie explores love, miracles in adult fairy tale

 The trade journal Variety found it "a cloying sledgehammer-subtle adaptation of Mark Helprin's vastly richer novel," while The Hollywood Reporter said "aspiring transcendent love stories don't come much more claptrappy and unconvincing."

-"Winter's Tale" is expected to earn $15 million at U.S. and Canadian theatres over the weekend, according to Boxoffice.com.
+"Winter's Tale" is expected to earn $15 million at U.S. and Canadian theaters over the weekend, according to Boxoffice.com.

 BATTLE OF GOOD AND EVIL